HewlettPackard/puppet-ilorest-module/README.md

 iLOrest requires an installation of Python 2.7.6+ to work.
 This may be installed with Stankevich’s [Python] module from the Puppet Forge.
 Alternatively, a pre-installed version of Python would work as well, as long as it satisfies the version 2.7.6+ requirements.

-**Note:** The iLOrest library was not written with Python 3’s compatability in mind.
-The recommended version of Python to be used is 2.7.11

 Installation
 ============